 Chair of Career Studies

-Ms. Javian is a 1999 graduate of the Curtis institute of Music, where she studied with Harold Robinson.
-She joined the Curtis faculty in 2011 to lead the Community Artist Program and became the school’s director of professional development and community engagement in 2014.
+A graduate of the Curtis Institute of Music, Ms. Javian studied double bass with Harold Robinson.
+She joined the Curtis faculty in 2011 and assumed her current position in 2016.